mmcc007/fledge/README.md

 Note: if not on a mac, these changes can be made directly in the ios config files.
 This process is not currently documented in this README.

-## Install `fly`
+## Install `fledge`
-`fly` is a command line utility for installing the CICD dependencies into your project.
+`fledge` is a command line utility for installing the CICD dependencies into your project.

-    pub global activate fly
+    pub global activate fledge

-'fly' is also used to manage betas and releases.
+'fledge' is also used to manage betas and releases.
-Some steps in this setup may be automated in `fly` to simplify the task of getting started with CICD.
+Some steps in this setup may be automated in `fledge` to simplify the task of getting started with CICD.

 ## Install CICD dependencies
-    fly config -b travis
+    fledge config -b travis

 This command will install fastlane scripts and the config file for Travis